Glossary Of Racing Terms

 Apex: The area of a turn near its center.

 Apron: The paved (and usually flat) portion of a racetrack that separates the racing surface from the infield.
-Generally, a concrete wall or steel guardrail separates the apron from the infield.
+Generally, a concrete wall, steel guardrail or SAFER Barrier separates the apron from the infield.